hershman/simplebeacon/README.md

 Great!
 Everything is installed!
 But before running the OpenID Connect Relying Party ("RP") version of the beacon you'll need to register your beacon with an OpenID Connect Provider ("OP"), put your Client ID and secret in `oidc_secrets` in the form of a JSON doc, and create an entry to that OP config in `op_config.json`.

 If you're looking for an OP to test against, Google's Identity API supports OpenID Connect, is free, and is pretty simple to set up.
-There's some instructions with screenshots [here](doc/setup_google_identity.md).
+[Here's some instructions with screenshots here](doc/setup_google_identity.md).
 Put the JSON containing your Client ID and secret in `oidc_secrets`.
 Better yet, put it somewhere safe and create a symlink to it from `oidc_secrets`.
 (You shouldn't ever need to write these documents by hand but I've included examples of these two types in the `oidc_secrets` directory for reference.)

 OpenID Connect doesn't specify a schema for expressing Client ID/secret documents, so you'll need to specify what `type` of OP you got the file from in `op_config.json`.
 I've added support for two JSON formats: the one produced by [Google's Identity API](https://developers.google.com/identity/protocols/OpenIDConnect) (`"type": "google"`), and the one produced by [MITREid Connect](http://kit.mit.edu/projects/mitreid-connect) (`"type": "mitre"`).